accetto/debian-vnc-xfce-g3/docker/xfce-chromium/README-dockerhub.md

 ![container-screenshot][this-screenshot-container]

+### Remarks

+There is also a similar sibling image [accetto/ubuntu-vnc-xfce-chromium-g3][accetto-dockerhub-ubuntu-vnc-xfce-chromium-g3] based on [Ubuntu 22.04 LTS and 20.04 LTS][docker-ubuntu].

 This is the **third generation** (G3) of my headless images.
 The **second generation** (G2) contains the GitHub repository [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].
 The **first generation** (G1) contains the GitHub repository [accetto/ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce].

+The [Chromium Browser][chromium] in these images runs in the `--no-sandbox` mode.
+You should be aware of the implications.
+The images are intended for testing and development.

+### Getting help

 If you've found a problem or you just have a question, please check the [User guide][this-user-guide], [Issues][this-issues] and [sibling Wiki][sibling-wiki] first.
 Please do not overlook the closed issues.